FirmwGuy/CEP/README.md

 # 🌱 Cascade Evolutionary Processing (CEP)

-CEP is a **living platform for work**: it remembers every fact, lets you try new tactics safely, and explains why things changed over time.
+CEP is a **living, evolving platform for deterministic work, supervised learning, and self‑modifying systems**: it remembers every fact, lets you try new tactics safely, and explains why things changed over time.

 If you picture a city that: